Matches (21)

 Playing Role

-He had made his Sheffield Shield debut at the age of 18 in the 2011-12 season and over the next few summers he established his place in the South Australia batting line-up and was a consistent contributor, though a maiden century proved elusive despite his regular scores in the nineties.
-In February 2015, Head was named captain of the Redbacks and at 21 became the state's youngest captain of all time.
+He had made his Sheffield Shield debut at the age of 18 in the 2011-12 season and over the next few summers he established his place in the South Australia batting line-up and was a consistent contributor.
+In February 2015, Head became their youngest captain at the age of 21.
 He had been viewed as a future leader ever since he captained South Australia to the Under-19 National Championship title in 2012-13 and was named Player of the Championship.
-As captain of South Australia he showed maturity beyond his years, and in 2015-16 steered them to their first Sheffield Shield final in 20 years, along the way scoring 721 runs himself at an average of 36.05.
+As captain of South Australia he showed maturity beyond his years, and in 2015-16 steered them to their first Sheffield Shield final in 20 years.

 In 2018 he earned his first Test call-up of part of a new look Australia side which faced Pakistan in the UAE.
 He played 16 consecutive Tests, scoring a maiden hundred against Sri Lanka in Canberra, before missing the final match of the Ashes series but returned for the home season and notched a second ton in the Boxing Day Test against New Zealand.

 He was dropped again midway through the 2020-21 series against India but remained prolific at domestic level.
-The following season he was preferred ahead of Usman Khawaja for the final middle-order spot and produced a thrilling, match-defining 85-ball century which came within a session.
-Another blistering hundred followed in the final game in Hobart to secure the Compton-Miller medal as Player of the Series despite missing the Sydney Test with Covid.
+The following season he was preferred ahead of Usman Khawaja for the final middle-order spot and would go on to claim the Compton-Miller medal as Player of the Series despite missing the Sydney Test with Covid.
+He found life tougher on the subcontinent but it was still a surprising decision to omit him for the first Test against India in early 2023.
+The absence lasted one match and he was elevated to open the batting.

 ESPNcricinfo staff